rya-sge/access-denied/_posts/2024-12-05-virtual-protocol-architecture.md

 2. **Second Layer - Individual VIRTUAL agent as ERC-6551 NFTs**:

 Each VIRTUAL agent is minted and represented as an [ERC-6551](https://eips.ethereum.org/EIPS/eip-6551) NFT, which also serves as a unique wallet address.
-This dual functionality underscores the fusion of identity and transactional capability in the Virtual ecosystem.
+The agent is therefore both an identity and an account able to hold and move assets.

 3. **Third Layer - Core Components of VIRTUAL agents**: